Set up an account, choose the right app, and add your first artwork record.

 - Artist Bio, Artist Statement, and C.V. pages can be included when those profile texts are available.

-- PDF generation runs through the web API, so it needs an internet connection on web and iOS.
+- PDF generation needs an internet connection on web and iOS.

 - Saved catalog limits depend on the plan.